arviz-devs/arviz/doc/source/schema/schema.md

 #### `prior`
 Samples from the prior distribution p(theta).
 Samples do not need to match `posterior` samples.
 However, this group will still follow the convention on `chain` and `draw` as first dimensions.
 It should have matching variables with the `posterior` group.

-#### `sample_stats_prior`
-Information and diagnostics for the samples in the `prior` group, provided by the inference backend.
-It may vary depending on the algorithm used by the backend.
-Variable names follow the same convention defined in `sample_stats`.

 #### `prior_predictive`
 Samples from the prior predictive distribution.
 Samples should match `prior` samples and each variable should have a counterpart in `posterior_predictive`/`observed_data`.